Ways to tackle fast-rising prices

 3. Make different choices

 Almost 75% of entrepreneurs surveyed say they are making changes in their businesses in response to increased costs.
-These changes include adapting products and services, finding other premises, expanding their target group, and making more use of digital opportunities (in Dutch).
+These changes include adapting products and services, finding other premises, expanding their target group, and making more use of digital opportunities.
 Loes Konings-van Seggelen runs a cookware shop.
 Besides buying a more energy-efficient central heating boiler, she is updating her webstore.
 “I want to offer my customers extra service and let them see what stock I have in my shop via the website.
 Then customers will not have unnecessary travel and parking costs if they want to come to see a product in my shop.”